 Thinking about renovating your home?
 That’s great!
-It can add value to your home and can improve your lifestyle a lot.
+It can add value to your home and can improve your lifestyle a lot through your residential interior design.
 But that’s only if it’s done correctly.
 Here are 5 common renovation mistakes that you need to stay away from.

 1. Ignoring the existing issues in the house

-If you live in an older house, when ripping up floors and knocking down walls, there is a higher chance that you will stumble across an unexpected issue or issues with object support.
+If you live in an older house, when ripping up floors and knocking down walls make sure you hire extension builders as there is a higher chance that you will stumble across an unexpected issue or issues with object support.
 As soon as you stumble across an issue, it is always better to address it straight away.
 It will be a lot cheaper to address straight up, especially if it’s plumbing and has something to do with the hot water system, or any electrical issues because you can fix them before you close floor or walls back up.

 2. Constantly changing your mind

 If you keep changing your mind, your renovation will cost you a lot more money.
 If you change your mind late in the process, it will cost you a lot more.
 The mostly costly thing you could do would be to change the design.
 If it is a change to the actual layout, then depending on how drastic the change is, you might have to get a new planning approval.
 However, changing your ideas about small interior details such as internal blinds or furniture, is not such a bad thing.